Eyadeltaher/Java-offline-Account-Manager/README.md

 # Java Offline Account Manager

-A lightweight, **offline**, and secure account manager with a simple GUI built using **JavaFX**.
 This application allows users to manage their account credentials locally without relying on cloud storage or internet connectivity — ensuring maximum privacy and control.
 ---

 ## Features